Last updated on Friday, December 15, 2017

 1994 M.S.
 Forest Resources, School of Forest Resources, North Carolina State University, Raleigh, North Carolina

 1991 B.A.
 Environmental Studies, Emory and Henry College, Emory, Virginia

 - Impacts of invasive species, land use change, and climate change on forest ecosystem structure and function

 - Restoration of terrestrial ecosystem structure and function

-- Carbon input, allocation and storage in forest ecosystems
+- Carbon input, allocation and storage in terrestrial ecosystems

 Selected Recent Publications :

-Undergraduate, M.S. and Ph.D. students, and Postdoctoral advisees are underlined and indicated with superscripts (UG, MS, PhD, PD, respectively)
+Undergraduate, M.S. and Ph.D. students, and Postdoctoral scientists are underlined and indicated with superscripts (UG, MS, PhD, PD, respectively)